Follow TV Tropes

 • The post-World War II villains du jour in American media have been: Sinister Russian Commies during the postwar period, Sinister Muslim Oil Barons during the energy crises of The '70s, Sinister Russians again during The '80s and The '90s (with a transition from commies to gangsters and arms dealers after the end of the Cold War around 1990), and Sinister Muslim Terrorists during The War on Terror.
 Vladimir Putin is working overtime to maintain the cycle — it got worse when he invaded Ukraine in 2022.

 • Reportedly, "Tea Parties" have long since existed under different names, reaching a fever pitch of media attention every fifteen years or so.
 "Tea Parties" are right-wing, anti-Washington (neo-)populist movements in the US, not parties where people drink tea.
-"Tea Parties" have manifested as the John Birch Society in The '60s, the "Reagan Revolution", the "sagebrush rebels" in the late '70s and early '80s, the "Contract with America" in the mid-'90s, and the Tea Party movement today.
-The left-wing version appears as well, but less frequently: recent examples include the craze over Barack Obama and the "Occupy" movements fitting this trope.
+"Tea Parties" have manifested as the John Birch Society in The '60s, the "Reagan Revolution", the "sagebrush rebels" in the late '70s and early '80s, the "Contract with America" in the mid-'90s, and the Tea Party movement from the inauguration of Barack Obama in 2009 to the election of Donald Trump in 2016.
+The left-wing version appears as well, but less frequently: 21st century examples include the craze over Obama and Bernie Sanders and the "Occupy" movements.

 Musical Obsessions